cbcrg/tcoffee/docs/tcoffee_manual.rst

 ===============================
 Producing phylogenetic trees
 ----------------------------
 The seq_reformat is NOT a phylogeny package, yet over the time it has accumulated a few functions that make it possible to compute simple phylogenetic trees, or similar types of clustering.
-Given a multiple sequence alignment, it is possible to compute either a UPGM or an NJ tree.
+Given a multiple sequence alignment, it is possible to compute either a UPGMA or an NJ tree.
 The following commands use an identity matrix to compare your sequences and will output an unrooted NJ tree in newick format (command 1) or a rooted UPGMA tree (command 2):

 ::